roninkenji/transmission-docker/README.md

 ## Directions:

 ### Data Volumes:
- * /srv/config : in this path Transmission will store it's configuration files.
+ * /config : in this path Transmission will store it's configuration files.
- * /srv/downloads : in this path Transmission will store the downloaded files.
+ * /downloads : in this path Transmission will store the downloaded files.
- * /srv/watchdir : in this path Transmission will wach for new torrents to download.
+ * /watchdir : in this path Transmission will wach for new torrents to download.

 ### Network Ports:
  * 9091 : Transmission rpc interface.
- * 64005 : Default BitTorrent communications port the Transmission uses.
+ * 64000 : Default BitTorrent communications port the Transmission uses.
- * 64000-64010 : Port range for Transmission to use.